 - Videos Day 2

-- Commentary & Conversation: independent perspectives; views do not necessarily reflect those of the workshop participants or the National Academy of Sciences
+- Commentary & Conversation: independent perspectives; views do not necessarily reflect those of the workshop participants, the members of the Public Interfaces Roundtable, or the National Academy of Sciences.

 - Building a Metro for Science Communication, by Brooke Smith